Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

 <div align="center">
-  <h1> Cowabunga Online Jailbreak for iOS 18.4 </h1>
+  <h1> Cowabunga Online Jailbreak for iOS 18.5 beta </h1>
 </div>

 Welcome to the Cowabunga Online Jailbreak repository!
-Cowabunga Online is the latest addition to the iOS 18 to iOS 18.4 jailbreak solutions.
+Cowabunga Online is the latest addition to the iOS 18 to iOS 18.5 beta jailbreak solutions.
 It is a fully online jailbreak method that allows users to customize their iPhones and iPads without the need for a Mac, Windows, or Linux computer.
 <br><br>